SERG-Delft/REMLA/rubrics.md

 ### General (30%)

+#### Related work

+**Insufficient:** There is not a clear link between some references and the content of the essay, or some references come from dubious sources. <br/>
+**Sufficient:** The work includes relevant references that motivate the work.<br/>
+**Good:** The work includes relevant references that motivate the work.
+There is a clear and brief explanation of the contributions of each related work.<br/>
+**Excellent:** The work includes relevant references that motivate the work.
+There is a clear and brief explanation of the contributions of each related work.
+The essay pinpoints the differences between the proposed solution and the related work.

+#### Soundness

+**Insufficient:** There are arguments that are not technically sound. <br/>
+**Sufficient:** The arguments laid out are technically sound but should have been better explained. <br/>
+**Good:** The arguments laid out are technically sound.
+There are some arguments that lack adequate technical depth but those are not essential to the narrative. <br/>
+**Excellent:** The arguments laid out are technically sound, and of adequate technical depth.

 #### Background

-- The paper indicates mature understanding of its topic and reflects originality, college-level thought, and effort of the writer?

-- It uses effective examples and mature reasoning to support its overall analysis.
-- The directions for the paper given by the instructor were followed appropriately.
-- Includes relevant references that motivate the work.
-- States hypothesis and specific predictions.
+**Insufficient:** Key concepts should have been presented in the paper. <br/>
+**Sufficient:** There are some key concepts that should be defined but they do not affect the clarity of the paper. <br/>
+**Good:** The paper presents key concepts related to the solution and respective validation.<br/>
-- Clearly, concisely, and logically presents key concepts related to the solution and respective validation.
+**Excellent:** Clearly, concisely, and logically presents key concepts related to the solution and respective validation.
-- The arguments laid out are technically sound, and of adequate technical depth.

 ### Format (30%)